lsexton21/ui-portfolio/markdowns/phpExample.md

-## The full API stack of a typical PHP
+## PHP - Entity, Service, Controller, And Route Example

 This is an example of a typical entity, service, controller, route stack I added to our main PHP API.
-I have done several of these, but I chose this one because it had a many to one relationship, but still pretty straighforward.
+I have done several of these, but I chose this one because it had at least one "many to one" table relationship, but still pretty straighforward.
 Easy stuff.
 It is also important to know that I know there are some outdated and haphazard things here.
-I had to keep consistant with the format of other operations in other parts of the API.
+I had to keep consistant with the format in other parts of the API.

 ---